codeforbtv/docs/local-cloud-proposal.md

 ### Cloud Hosting, Cloud Storage, and Cloud Backup

 Code for BTV and the Vermont Digital Economy Project would maintain several WordPress Multisite installs, each for a separate non-governmental organization "vertical."
 Rescue squads, food shelves, job banks, and historical societies could each have their own WordPress Multisite install.
 A food shelf, for example, in need of a new website could have this website provisioned as part of the food shelf WordPress Multisite install.
 WordPress Multisite would make the websites much easier to create and maintain.
 Having all of the websites hosted together would allow the Vermont Digital Economy Project to improve security, provide options for disaster response, share content between organizations, and more easily link the organizations together.
-This service could be extended to cloud storage and cloud backup available to Vermont’s non-governmental organizations (and possibly local governments).
+This service could be extended to cloud storage and cloud backup available to Vermont's non-governmental organizations (and possibly local governments).

 Potential Collaborators
 -----------------------